-Discover the 50 best attractions in Paris
+Best attractions in Paris

 Thanks to centuries of makeovers, the Château de Versailles can claim the title of most sumptuous pad in Paris.
-Once a modest hunting lodge, the building has grown with each resident and now has 2,300 rooms that have housed various French royalty over the years.
-The majority of the lavish work was commissioned by by Louis XIV in 1678, who is responsible for adding the wonderous Hall of Mirrors, as well as the elegant and expansive grounds.
+Once a modest hunting lodge, the building has grown with each resident and has 2,300 rooms that have housed various French royalty over the years.
+The majority of the lavish work was commissioned by Louis XIV in 1678, who is responsible for adding the wondrous Hall of Mirrors, as well as the elegant and expansive grounds.
 It can get busy at peak times, so book a skip-the-line ticket beforehand and arrive early.

 Don’t miss: The entrance to the ossuary, where there’s a sign which says: ‘Stop!
 This is the empire of death.’
 Eek!

 In its 120 years of existence, the Moulin Rouge has seen showbiz stars, musicians, actors and stately names pass through its doors.
 And, tourists aside, this cabaret venue is also iconic for Parisians, who go more for the club scene at The Machine and rooftop Bar à Bulles that lie within.
 On stage, 60 can-can dancers cavort with faultless synchronisation for two hours in the ‘Féerie’ show.
 Costumes are flamboyant, legs kick higher than you’d think possible and the ‘half-time’ acts are funny.
 It’s the ultimate French night out.
 Just add champagne.

 Don’t miss: A trip to tapas joint Le Bar à Bulles, which you’d be forgiven for missing since it’s on the roof.